ntn0de/Laravel-FCM/README.md

 [![License](https://poser.pugx.org/brozot/laravel-fcm/license)](https://packagist.org/packages/brozot/laravel-fcm)

 ## Introduction
+### I forked this for my personal use..
+Since it didn't support laravel 7 .
+I just updated the version on composer nothing more
 Laravel-FCM is an easy to use package working with both Laravel and Lumen for sending push notification with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM).

 It currently **only supports HTTP protocol** for :